How to Potty Train a Puppy in an Apartment

 Apartment Puppies vs Home Puppies

-Dogs are always different, and a dog raised in a house versus a dog being raised in an apartment is going to attract a lot of variation.
+Dogs are always different, especially those raised in a house versus an apartment.
 When you raise a dog in your apartment and train it to go to the bathroom via one of our alternative methods, then your dog will slowly get used to it!

 Whereas, if you let your dog go to the bathroom outside for years, then you suddenly move to an apartment and try to train him/her to go in a doggy toilet system, you're going to run into issues.